Ukulele and Arthrosis: How To Play Without Pain

 Then keep Your Hands Warm.

-You can repeat the above process often during your ukulele session.
+You can repeat the above process during your session if needed.

 You can use mittens.
-I've bought the cheape st mittens to keep my hand warm, no matter what.
+I've bought the cheapest mittens to keep my hands warm, and it makes a real difference over time.

 Try Simple Chords First